Why I Developed The 3-Day Flash Fast: The Easy, Fun Way to Fast

 I say the ashram “hosts” the fast rather than “leading” them because no one really checked in on me, for the most part, to do basic tests like blood pressure and heart rate or ask me how I was doing.

-The ashram is in rural Texas, and there are no medical personnel there or anywhere nearby.
+The ashram is in rural Texas, and there's no medical personnel there or anywhere nearby.

 I’ve come to think medical supervision is important if you’re going to water fast for a long period of time, so at this point, I don’t recommend anything but True North in Santa Rosa, California if you’re going to undertake a long-term water fast (more than a few days).